 So the Eureka Mountain Pass 2 person tent comes with a clever design which makes it a versatile option and a true tent for all seasons.
 Although a bit heavy, it packs nicely so it is indeed backpack portable in particular if the weight is shared among the users.

 The tent costs a lot but this is a quality item worth the investment, and it is more affordable than some of its 4-season competitors.
 See how I rate it:

 If you need more options for winter tents, please check this text, and also have a look at this great Slumberjack In-Season 2 Tent built for all seasons.
 Check also this new Eureka High Camp 2 tent which is a winter tent.
-For 2-person tents in general check in my page with tents.
 Please use the comment box below in the case of questions or comments.
 Have a nice day.